arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 The ADXL335 accelerometer connects to the Nano R4 board using analog input pins.
 In this setup, an external +5 VDC power supply powers both the Nano R4 and the test motor, while the ADXL335 gets power through its built-in voltage regulator from the board's +5 VDC pin.

-***__Important note__:This power setup is for testing and demonstration only.
+***__Important note__: This power setup is for testing and demonstration only.
 In real industrial environments, proper power system design should include electrical isolation, noise filtering, surge protection and compliance with industrial safety standards for your specific application.***

 ### Circuit Connections